Australian cuisine: Development of Australian cuisine

-Following the pre-colonial period, European colonisers began arriving with the First Fleet at Sydney harbour in 1788.
+Following the pre-colonial period, European settlers began arriving with the First Fleet at Sydney Harbour in 1788.
 The diet consisted of "bread, salted meat and tea with lashings of rum (initially from the West Indies but later made from the waste cane of the sugar industry in Queensland)."
-The British found familiar game in Australia including swan, goose, pigeon and fish, but the new settlers often had difficulty adjusting to the prospect of native fauna as a staple diet.
+The British found familiar game in Australia, including swan, goose, pigeon, and fish, but the new settlers often had difficulty adjusting to the prospect of native fauna as a staple diet.
 Meat constituted a large proportion of the Australian diet during the colonial era and into the 20th century.

 After initial difficulties, Australian agriculture became a major global producer and supplied fresh produce for the local market.
 Stock grazing (mostly sheep and cattle) is prevalent throughout the continent.
 Queensland and New South Wales became Australia's main beef cattle producers, while dairy cattle farming is found in the southern states, predominantly in Victoria.
 Wheat and other grain crops are spread fairly evenly throughout the mainland states.
 Sugar cane is also a major crop in Queensland and New South Wales.
-Fruit and vegetables are grown throughout Australia and wheat is a main component of the Australian diet.
+Fruit and vegetables are grown throughout Australia, and wheat is a main component of the Australian diet.
 Today there are over 85,681 farm businesses in Australia, 99 percent of which are locally owned and operated.
 Barbecued meat is almost synonymous with Australian cuisine, though it is estimated that more than 10% of Australians are now vegetarian.